-The researcher analyzed the results of the questionnaire and obtained from its data the descriptive statistical properties of the scale deviation of the arithmetic mean was (19.61) and the value of skewness and flatness.
+The researcher analyzed the results of the questionnaire and obtained from its data the descriptive statistical properties of the scale

-The statistical properties to describe this scale according to the sample data are shown in Table No. (16)

-It shows the results of the descriptive analysis of the study sample for the psychological stress scale, as the sample size used in the study was (550) and the arithmetic mean was (91.792), while the standard
+The statistical properties describing this scale, based on the sample data, are shown in Table 6.
+It shows the results of the descriptive analysis of the study sample for the psychological stress scale.
+The sample size was 550, with an arithmetic mean of 91.792 and a standard deviation of 19.61.
+The values of skewness and flatness are also shown.